Maurizio Prato

 Maurizio Prato (born 18 May 1941, in Foligno) is an Italian businessman.
 He is currently president of Fintecna.

 He was chief executive of the Italian airline Alitalia.
-He resigned after the merger deal with Air France - KLM collapsed in April 2008.
+From 2003 to 2007 he was president and CEO and since 2007 only president of Fintecna.
+He was president of Grandi Stazioni and president of Alitalia.
+He resigned after the merger deal with Air France, KLM collapsed in April 2008.
 From 2011 to 2014, he was the President of the Istituto Poligrafico e Zecca dello Stato.